Wildhams Wood

 The Route

-1. Leave the car park along the wide gravelled path heading away from the road.
-There will be beech trees to your right and a field to your left.
-The field will end and be replaced by woodland on either side of you.
-Bear left at the fork and then look out for the rusted metal skeleton of an old vehicle and soon after a huge tractor tyre.
-You will need to take the next left after the tyre.
+Leave the car park along the wide gravelled path, heading away from the road with beech trees to your right and a field to your left.
+The field will end and be replaced by woodland on either side of the path.
+Bear left at the fork and then look out for the rusted metal skeleton of an old vehicle, and soon after, a huge tractor tyre.

 Did you know?